jasonlong/mater/README.md

 This is an experiment to learn how to make a basic [Pomodoro](http://pomodorotechnique.com/) menubar app in [Electron](http://electron.atom.io/).
 Feel free to watch me explore design ideas and to try to figure out how to implement them.
-I'll probably make lots of terrible decisions, but that's :ok_hand:.
+I'll probably make lots of terrible decisions, but that's ok.
 Feel free to chime in with feedback.

+I'll be using [this project board](https://github.com/jasonlong/mater/projects/1) to plan and track progress.

 ##### Initial mockup